AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-dynamics-reminder.md

 ---
 title: Send reminders using Adobe Sign for Microsoft Dynamics 365 and Marketo
-description: Learn how to send a text message, email, push notification, or SMS reminder if it remains unsigned
+description: Learn how to send an email reminder when an agreement remains unsigned after a period of time
 role: Administrator
 product: Adobe Sign
 solution: Document Cloud
 level: Intermediate
 topic: Integrations
+thumbnail: KT-7250.jpg
 ---

 # Send reminders using Adobe Sign for Microsoft Dynamics 365 and Marketo

-When creating an Adobe Sign agreement, it may be useful to send an email, push notification, or SMS reminder if it remains unsigned after a period of time.
-Learn how to send an email reminder for unsigned agreements using Marketo and Microsoft Dynamics 365.
+Learn how to send an email reminder when an agreement remains unsigned after a period of time using Adobe Sign for Microsoft Dynamics 365 and Marketo.

 ## Prerequisites